inveniosoftware/training/12-managing-access/README.md

     },
 ```

-so the permission factory requires an user to provide his ID as stored in the record in the `"owner"` field:
+so the permission factory requires users to provide their ID as stored in the the `"owner"` field of the record.
+Add the following `my_site/records/permissions.py` file:

 ```python
 from invenio_access import Permission